-Snorkelling or diving between tectonic plates in the glacial waters of the Siltra Fissues in Iceland is a bucket list item for dive enthusiasts.
+Iceland may not be the first place that springs to mind for snorkelling holidays, yet snorkelling or diving between tectonic plates in the glacial waters of the Siltra Fissues is a bucket list item for dive enthusiasts.
 Yes, the water might be a little nippy (two to four degrees Celsius) but the chill is worth it - the waters are unbelievably clear and boast the longest visibility in the world at 100+ metres.

 Although technically European, these remote islands are actually 867 miles away from their mainland, Portugal.
 The Azores' location - deep in the North Atlantic Ocean - means that they get marine life like nowhere else in Europe, making them one of the best places to snorkel (and dive).
 Between March and May each year you'll have a good chance of seeing blue whales and other migratory species, while during summer months you can snorkel alongside sperm whales and dolphins.
 Idyllic.

 Bath-warm water, excellent visibility and virtually no currents make the waters around the Greek island of Crete one of the best places to snorkel in Europe.
 A firm family favourite, Crete has numerous beaches where the whole gang can snorkel during the summer holidays.
 For those without children in tow, the same shores can be enjoyed during September and October where many species - including needlefish - come closer to land to reproduce.
 The best beaches are the rocky ones (don't worry, you can migrate to a nearby sandy one for sun-worshiping another day) where you could see colourful fish, crabs, and even the odd octopus.